seancdavis/sapwood-classic/docs/04-communicative_workflow/01-communicative_workflow.md

-taproot is built around the idea of a Communicative Workflow.
+sapwood is built around the idea of a Communicative Workflow.
 This workflow enables you to build unique and fully customized sites from the ground up, all while working in a team.

 Development vs. Production
 ----------------

 We'll use the difference between these two environments to explain how to work, so it's important you understand the difference.
 If you've developed and deployed a web project before, you probably already get it.

-In taproot, like most web development projects, a *develoment* environment means *an instance of the entire application that runs locally on your machine or one of your team member's machines*.
+In sapwood, like most web development projects, a *develoment* environment means *an instance of the entire application that runs locally on your machine or one of your team member's machines*.
 There can be as many of these instances as you need -- likely equal to the number of members on your web team.

-The *production* environment is *the one instance of taproot that hosts the final versions of your sites*.
+The *production* environment is *the one instance of sapwood that hosts the final versions of your sites*.
 Production is accessible by the Internet and is likely tied to a specific domain name.

 And while we say *there is only one production environment*, you could have certainly deployed more than one, if necessary.
 But our goal is that you're bringing all your sites into one application to make it easier to manage.